+Data items of interest that are modelled and retrieved for the needs of the traceability demonstrator include details about the peaches, the farm, the cooperative and harvesting operations.
 To retrieve this information, the following graph pattern is defined and used for the knowledge interaction between the two PIEs.

 '''

 ?operation rdf:type ploutos:HarvestingOperation .

 ?operation ssn:hasOutput ?bin .

 ?operation ploutos:isOperatedOn ?parcel .

 ?parcel s4agri:contains ?crop .

 ?crop rdf:type ?cropType .

-?cropType rdfs:label ?cropName
+?cropType rdfs:label ?cropName .

 ?parcel ploutos:hasArea ?area .

 ?parcel ploutos:hasFirstLeavesDate ?leavesDate .

 ?parcel ploutos:hasBlossomingDate ?blossomDate .

 ?parcel ploutos:hasFruitingDate ?fruitingDate .

 ?parcel s4agri:hasHarvestDate ?harvestDate .

 ?farm rdf:type ploutos:Farm .

 ?farm wgs84:location ?location .

 ?location wgs84:lat ?latitude .

 ?location wgs84:long ?longitude

 ?farm s4agri:hasName ?farmName

 ?farm s4agri:contains ?parcel .

 ?farmer s4agri:managesFarm ?farm .

 ?association rdf:type ploutos:FarmAssociation .

-?farmer s4agri:isMemberOf ?association .

-?association s4agri:hasName ?associationName.

 '''

+'''

+?farmer s4agri:isMemberOf ?association . ?association s4agri:hasName ?associationName.

+'''

-The scoping on the HarvestingOperation is done because this is the final operation of the farmer that has as output the harvested peaches put into a bin\id.
-In addition, when the request is done, the ?operation variable is bound to the value of the harvesting operation\id and the ?bin variable is bound to one of the bin\ids that have led to the original LOT-ID.
-The traceability app PIE then has the capability that the traceability app can ASK for knowledge in terms of this graph pattern and the gaiasense PIE can ANSWER about their knowledge in terms of this graph pattern.
+The scope is restricted to HarvestingOperation because this is the final operation of the farmer that has as output the harvested peaches put into a bin_id.
+In addition, when the request is made, the ?operation variable is bound to the value of the harvesting operation_id and the ?bin variable is bound to one of the bin_ids that have led to the original lot-id.
+The traceability app PIE then enables the traceability app to ASK for knowledge in terms of this graph pattern and the gaiasense PIE can ANSWER with their knowledge in terms of this graph pattern.
 Bearing this in mind, the sequence diagram can be explained as the following sequence of steps:

-- 1. The traceability app receives a request from the end-user or the GUI to get more information about a specific operation with one of the bin\ids as output, in this case a harvesting operation at the farm that produced this bin\id. - 2.
+- 1. The traceability app receives a request from the end-user or app to get more information about a specific operation with one of the bin_ids as output, in this case a harvesting operation at the farm that produced this bin_id. - 2.
 The traceability app performs a request on its PIE with a graph pattern that expresses an ASK for the list of crop, parcel, farm and farmer information responsible for this operation. - 3.
 The reasoner in the traceability app PIE uses the PRDD to discover that the gaiasense PIE can provide this information and makes a request to the gaiasense PIE to ANSWER with its bindings to this graph pattern. - 4.
-The gaiasense PIE uses its KM to call the gaiasense API to retrieve the requested crop, parcel, farm and farmer information for the harvesting operation of the peaches of the bin\id. - 5.
+The gaiasense PIE uses its KM to call the gaiasense API to retrieve the requested crop, parcel, farm and farmer information for the harvesting operation of the peaches of the bin_id. - 5.
 Upon receipt of this information, the gaiasense PIE will send a response back to the traceability app PIE with the information which will then be responded back to the traceability app.